rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 ![Angular - ngZoneEventCoalescing diagram])(TODO)

-As this situations normally occour across multiple compoents or are hard to scope and demo we list some staged examples:
+As these situations typically occur across multiple components or are hard to scope and demo, we list some staged examples:

 ```html
 <button (click)="doStuff()" (mousedown)="doStuff()">click</button>